October 23, 2019

 Basic Elements for Your First Sketchnotes:

-Basically, you can structure your Sketchnotes however you like.
-What matters is that you take notes that you understand!
-A simple Sketchnote might consist of an image and single words.
-If you want to make it more complex, the following elements can be useful:
+In principle, you can build your Sketchnotes however you like.
+The only thing that matters is that you make notes that you understand!
+A simple Sketchnote can consist of an image and individual words, for example.
+If you want to make it more complex, the following elements are suitable:

 • Bullet Points to bring more structure to short lists